Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 Disaggregating the denotation of the word "taxpayer" from its connotation reveals something very important.
 This essay will describe why the connotation of the word “taxpayer” is its only relevant definition, it will explain why there is no context in which “taxpayer” identity and thinking are not morally bankrupt, and it will explain why this is so even though state and local taxes - which actually do fund expenditures - tend to be regressive.

-This essay is inspired in part by my having seen some people who understand that the sovereign government doesn't spend tax revenue, that the affordability of any national public policy measure is about resources and not about money, nevertheless say that "taxpayer" and "taxpayer money" are still an appropriate descriptions of things at the state and local levels.
+This essay is inspired in part by my having seen some people who understand that the sovereign government doesn't spend tax revenue, that the affordability of any national public policy measure is about resources and not about money, nevertheless say that "taxpayer" and "taxpayer money" and “taxpayer dollars” and “taxpayer funds” are still an appropriate descriptions of things at the state and local levels.

 To acknowledge that the sovereign government does not spend tax revenue but then say that “taxpayer money” is still a thing at the state and local level betrays a lack of understanding of what "taxpayer" actually means, and I will explain why that lack of understanding is harmful.